 Samye monastery was damaged and rebuilt many times throughout its history, and it was badly damaged during the cultural revolution.
-In the recent years many of the temples and chapels were rebuilt.
+In recent years many of the temples and chapels were rebuilt.

 Places to Visit near Samye

-You can see Hepo Ri from Samye: the small temple on the top and a huge rock painting of Buddha of Longivity in the middle of it.
+You can see Hepo Ri from Samye: the small temple on the top and a huge rock painting of Buddha of Longevity in the middle of it.
 The hike takes approximately 30 minutes to 1 hour.